kboul/assign-tanks-to-vessels/README.md

 Insert all the above information and click Save.

-A table will be populated dynamically having 6 columns and the **Vessels Grid** containing 5 expandable Accordions corresponding to a tank's cylinder type.
+A table will be populated dynamically having 6 columns displaying the **Registered Tanks**.
 These are:
     * Unimed Id,
     * Cylinder Serial Number
     * Cylinder Size